Pionero Philanthropy has developed a unique and innovative methodology

 At Pionero Philanthropy, we incorporate diverse methods of data collection and analysis to provide a more in-depth and culturally competent look at each partner nonprofit.

-Our methodology starts with data collection through a series of online questionnaires, starting with our Preliminary Form.
-This questionnaire collects basic data on a potential partner and is used to determine eligibility.
-Once we’ve established that the nonprofit organization is eligible, they are directed to develop their nonprofit profile by creating an account and responding to additional questionnaires.
+Our methodology starts with data collection starting with our Preliminary Form.
+This form collects basic data on a potential partner and is used to determine further eligibility.

-This in-person observation allows us to verify the data collected online, including the nonprofit’s location, resources, programming, and staff information.
+This in-person observation allows us to verify the data collected online.
 During this visit, Pionero Philanthropy also performs a face-to-face interview to review the submitted data and fill in any information gaps.

 *Due to COVID-19, all site visits are currently being conducted virtually.